golanlevin/DrawingWithMachines/machines/hp7475a/README.md

 **Helpful *vpype* tips** ([explained here](https://github.com/abey79/vpype)):

-* *vpype* can also layout existing vector files with precise control on position, scale and page format
+* *vpype* can also layout existing vector files with precise control on position, scale and page format.
-* *vpype* can also optimize existing SVG files for faster and cleaner plots
+* *vpype* can also optimize existing SVG files for faster and cleaner plots.
-* *vpype* cam alsp be used to create generative artwork directly, generating HPGL from your own Python code.
+* *vpype* can also be used to create generative artwork directly, generating HPGL from your own Python code.

 ---